 'Freischütz' (iii) was a German small-scale attempt to relieve the forces trapped round Minsk in Belorussia (29 June/4 July 1944).

 These forces had been encircled by Soviet advances in the 'Minsk Offensive Operation', itself part of the second phase of the great 'Bagration' strategic offensive of the summer of 1944.
 The role of General Ivan D. Chernyakhovsky’s 3rd Belorussian Front in the first phase of 'Bagration' was essentially complete by 28 June, when its cavalry and mechanised units halted on the Berezina river.
-On this same day the Stavka issued a new order for the front to force a crossing of the Berezina from the march and then develop an offensive toward Minsk and Molodechno, capturing the former in co-operation with General Georgi F. Zakharov’s 2nd Belorussian Front and reaching the latter no later than 8 July.
+On this same day the Stavka issued a new order for the front to force a crossing of the Berezina river from the march and then to develop an offensive toward Minsk and Molodechno, capturing the former in co-operation with General Georgi F. Zakharov’s 2nd Belorussian Front and reaching the latter no later than 8 July.
 Marshal of Armoured Troops Pavel A. Rotmistrov’s 5th Guards Tank Army was criticised for its slowness in attaining its objectives, however, and ordered to display greater forcefulness under a new commander, General Polkovnik Vasili T. Volsky.

 By the time the Soviet operation began, Generaloberst Gotthard Heinrici’s (from 18 July General Friedrich Hossbach’s) entire 4th Army had been bypassed on both its northern and southern flanks but, despite this, was ordered to hold fast.
-Its central formation, Generalleutnant Dietrich von Saucken’s XXXIX Panzerkorps, had been effectively shattered by Soviet air attacks while trying to reach the Berezina crossings, and had lost its previous commander, Generalleutnant Otto Schünemann, in action.
+Its central formation, Generalleutnant Dietrich von Saucken’s XXXIX Panzerkorps, had been effectively shattered by Soviet air attacks while trying to reach the Berezina river crossings, and had lost its previous commander, Generalleutnant Otto Schünemann, in action.

-The German deployment at Minsk by Generalfeldmarschall Walter Model’s Heeresgruppe 'Mitte' was therefore based on von Saucken’s Kampfgruppe 'von Saucken' including Decker’s 5th Panzerdivision, SS-Gruppenführer and Generalleutnant der Polizei Curt von Gottberg’s Kampfgruppe 'von Gottberg' with a miscellany of security and SS units including SS-Standartenführer Günther Anhalt’s Kampfgruppe 'Anhalt' (an extemporised group of police and security units) and Generalleutnant Hermann Flörke’s Kampfgruppe 'Flörke' (another extemporised unit combining remnants of Flörke’s own 14th Division with other elements), the encircled forces of the 4th Army under the command of Generalleutnant Vincenz Müller (General Kurt von Tippelskirch’s XII Corps, General Paul Völckers’s XXVII Corps, and remnants of the XXXIX Panzerkorps), the encircled remnants of General Georg Pfeiffer’s VI Corps transferred from Generaloberst Hans-Georg Reinhardt’s 3rd Panzerarmee to Müller’s command, the encircled remnants of General Nikolaus von Vormann’s 9th Army, and Generalleutnant Max Lindig’s Kampfgruppe 'Lindig' (Generalmajor Gerhard Müller’s 12th Panzerdivision and Generalleutnant Johann Bergen’s 390th Feldausbildungsdivision).
+The German deployment at Minsk by Generalfeldmarschall Walter Model’s Heeresgruppe 'Mitte' was therefore based on von Saucken’s Kampfgruppe 'von Saucken' including Decker’s 5th Panzerdivision, SS-Gruppenführer und Generalleutnant der Polizei Curt von Gottberg’s Kampfgruppe 'von Gottberg' with a miscellany of security and SS units including SS-Standartenführer Günther Anhalt’s Kampfgruppe 'Anhalt' (an extemporised group of police and security units) and Generalleutnant Hermann Flörke’s Kampfgruppe 'Flörke' (another extemporised unit combining remnants of Flörke’s own 14th Division with other elements), the encircled forces of the 4th Army under the command of Generalleutnant Vincenz Müller (General Kurt von Tippelskirch’s XII Corps, General Paul Völckers’s XXVII Corps, and remnants of the XXXIX Panzerkorps), the encircled remnants of General Georg Pfeiffer’s VI Corps transferred from Generaloberst Hans-Georg Reinhardt’s 3rd Panzerarmee to Müller’s command, the encircled remnants of General Nikolaus von Vormann’s 9th Army, and Generalleutnant Max Lindig’s Kampfgruppe 'Lindig' (Generalmajor Gerhard Müller’s 12th Panzerdivision and Generalleutnant Johann Bergen’s 390th Feldausbildungsdivision).

 The Soviet offensive developed through three main phases: the breakthrough of the initial German defences along the Berezina river; the advance of the Soviet motorised exploitation forces; and finally the encirclement of the 4th Army and part of the 9th Army after the German defensive positions had been overrun.